3648TJSpartans/2025Reefscape/README.md

 # Team 3648 2025 Reefscape
-This is team 3648's robotics control and vision framework for the FIRST 2025 Reefscape competition.
+This is Team 3648's robotics control and vision framework for the FIRST 2025 Reefscape competition.
 ## Usage
 ### Dependencies
 To be able to build and simulate robot code, make sure you have the following installed: